jshholland/inv.alid.pw/conlang.md

 | /m/ | /n/ | /ŋ/  | /s/ | /ʃ/  | /f/ | /θ/  | /χ/ | /l/ | /r/ | /w/ | /ts/ |

 Vowel and final consonant length is phonemic.
-Some consonants are digraphs; only double the first consonant to indicate gemination (eg «ssh»).
-Voiceless final consonants before a voiced syllable assimilate and become voiced.
+Some consonants are digraphs (in the Romanised form); only double the first consonant to indicate gemination (eg «ssh»).
+Voiceless final consonants before a voiced syllable may assimilate and become voiced.

 It is entirely coincidental that "Josh" is a valid syllable.